-Sponges, though extremely plant-like in appearance, are actually one of the simplest of multi-cellular animals.
-They belong to a group called porifera which means pore bearer.
+Sponges, though extremely plant-like in appearance, are actually one of the simplest of multi-cellular animals. these creatures of the coral reef belong to a group called porifera which means pore bearer.

 Sponges are a diverse group of sometimes common types, with about 8,000 species known across the world.
 Sponges live primarily in marine (ocean) environments, but around 150 species live in fresh water.
 Sponges live in a wide variety of environments from Polar Regions to the tropics and from tidal zones to depths exceeding 8,800 meters (5.5 mi).